XTB UK Review

 Charges and fees

-XTB offers commission-free share and ETF trading for those trading less than €100,000 a month, so you’re unlikely to pay trading fees unless you are a highly active trader.
-Transactions above this amount are charged commission of 0.2% or a minimum of €10.
-This makes XTB great value for many investors, in line with other commission-free brokers Trading 212 and Freetrade.
+Commission-free trading: XTB offers commission-free share and ETF trading for those trading less than €100,000 a month, so you’re unlikely to pay trading fees unless you are a highly active trader.
+Transactions above this amount are charged a commission of 0.2%, or a minimum of €10, which can quickly add up.
+On a £350,000 trade, for example, you’d pay a commission of around £574.

 It’s free to pay GBP into your wallet, but a fee of 2% is charged if you want to hold U.S. dollars (USD).
+A virtual wallet that can hold multiple currencies is currently being tested to roll out in Poland and Germany but is not currently available to XTB users in the U.K.

 Scenario pricing: When calculating annual share dealing costs, trading frequency and account balance are the two most important factors to consider.
 Assuming a £30,000 portfolio in a traditional, taxable share dealing account, here are four scenarios of how much XTB would cost based on trade frequency: